AMAK Summary of Significant Accounting Policies

 Our estimate of the potential outcome of any uncertain tax issues is subject to management’s assessment of relevant risks, facts, and circumstances existing at that time.
 We use a more likely than not threshold for financial statement recognition and measurement of tax position taken or expected to be taken in a tax return.
 To the extent that our assessment of such tax position changes, the change in estimate is recorded in the period in which the determination is made.
 We report tax-related interest and penalties as a component of income tax expense.

-Subsequent Events – The Company has evaluated subsequent events through March 13, 2020, the date that the consolidated financial statements were approved by management.
-See Notes 6 and 16.
+Subsequent Events – The Company has evaluated subsequent events through March 9, 2021, the date that the Consolidated Financial Statements were approved by management.

 |Schedule of Equity Method Investments [Line Items]|